woodpecker-ci/woodpecker/docs/versioned_docs/version-0.15/30-administration/15-agent-config.md

 The following are automatically set and can be overridden:

 - WOODPECKER_HOSTNAME if not set, becomes the OS' hostname
-- WOODPECKER_MAX_STEPS if not set, defaults to 1
+- WOODPECKER_MAX_PROCS if not set, defaults to 1

 ## Processes per agent

 By default the maximum processes that are run per agent is 1.
-If required you can add `WOODPECKER_MAX_STEPS` to increase your parellel processing on a per-agent basis.
+If required you can add `WOODPECKER_MAX_PROCS` to increase your parellel processing on a per-agent basis.

 ```yaml
 # docker-compose.yml